pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
-      -P, --property name=value  Optional property definitions of the form name=value.Multiple definitions allowed, one for
+      -P, --property name=value  Optional property definitions of the form name=value.
+Multiple definitions allowed, one for
                                  each property to be included in the createdinstance.
 Array property values defined by
                                  comma-separated-values.
 EmbeddedInstance not